Fever in Infant Treatment, Causes | Treat Fever in Children

 Fever is the rise of human body temperature as a protective response to an infection, inflammation, or injury.
 In infants aging six months to three years of age, fever is usually caused by transmitted infections either viral or bacterial, which they may have obtained from other people who came in contact with them.

-Studies actually reveal that infants who belong in the age bracket of six months to three years and is studying in a day care school is expected to get an infection every two or three weeks.
+Studies actually reveal that infants who belong in the age bracket of six months to three years and studying in a day care school are expected to get an infection every two or three weeks.

 The most prevalent danger encountered by an infant is to have a seizure because of the fever.